dimitri-nicolo/calico/getting-started/options-install.md

 #### Installation steps

-The following table explains the conceptual stages of a {{site.prodname}} install.
+The following table shows the conceptual stages of a {{site.prodname}} install.

 >**Note**: Details in the following steps will vary for platforms; for example, OpenShift automatically orchestrates the execution of the steps through tooling.
 {: .alert .alert-info}